mfisher87/mfisher87.github.io/content/more/crows.md

 Talking to them (e.g. gentle coaxing like a dog or cat) seems to be surprisingly effective at making them more comfortable with getting morsels of food that are closer to us.

+## Misc

+### Crows vs. Ravens

+Ravens and crows look very similar but can be differentiated with a few features:

+* **Tailfeathers**: Crows' tailfeathers will form a flat trailing edge, resembling a triangle pointing towards the front of the bird.
+Ravens' tailfeathers come to a point (often called "wedge", but to me more resembles a "diamond") at the trailing edge.
+* **Size**: Ravens are much bigger.
+Crows are closer to the size of a woodpecker, and ravens are closer to the size of an adult housecat.
+* **Call**: Crow calls are more of a clear "caw" sound, and ravens are more of a vocal-fry "croak" sound.
+Ravens have greater vocal range, and can even mimic human speech.
+* **Location**: I've never seen ravens in my neighborhood, but I see them often in Boulder.